Brewers vs. Pirates Player Props Betting Odds

 Anderson Stats

-- Brian Anderson has 52 hits with nine doubles, a triple, nine home runs, 29 walks and 33 RBI.
+- Brian Anderson has nine doubles, a triple, nine home runs, 31 walks and 34 RBI (52 total hits).

 Anderson Recent Games